Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 The parking package from GoPort has a different spin — they charge not by the nights you park, but by the number of people in your party.

-Rates start at $80 for a single person and add $5 for each additional.
-So a couple traveling would pay $85 to park.
-A family of four would pay $95 to park.
-The rate doesn’t change whether you are on a quick 3-day trip or a week-long cruise.
+Rates start at $65 for a single person and add $5 for each additional.
+So a couple traveling would pay $70 to park.
+A family of four would pay $80 to park.
+Note that during our search, we found parking only available for Carnival and Royal Caribbean, and only then for cruises that were seven days in length.
+Parking for shorter cruises or other lines didn’t appear available.

 The lot itself is about 10 minutes away from the cruise ships.
 There are shuttles that run regularly back and forth from the terminals.

-- Cost: $80 base rate for single traveler, additional $5 per person
+- Cost: $65 base rate for single traveler, additional $5 per extra person

 - Distance: 5.5 miles